akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ### The Queen’s Garden

-One day when the pale sun was a little warmer over the high stone walls of the Queen’s garden, made warmer still for a number of braziers set there hours earlier, Queen Matilda sat upon a stone bench, a silver cup of hippocras in her hand.
-A few paces away, her ladies-in-waiting whispered and embroidered, their voices a soft hum that masked—but did not hide—the conversation at the center.
+One day when the pale sun was a little warmer over the high stone walls of the Queen’s garden, made warmer still for a number of braziers set up hours earlier, Queen Matilda sat upon a stone bench, a silver cup of hippocras in her hand.
+A few paces away, her ladies-in-waiting whispered and embroidered, their voices a soft hum that masked—but did not hide—the conversation at the centre.

 The Duchess nodded toward the peacocks strutting near the frozen fountain.
 "At least they have better plumage than half the barons."